 ADHD Procrastination

-ADHD procrastination is a far more serious matter and may completely stall any progress toward completing a task.
-Procrastination is an avoidance behavior.
-Imbalances in motivation can occur in people with ADHD, as they tend to hyperfocus on tasks they deem interesting but procrastinate over tasks they deem tedious.
-And that procrastination can become chronic.
+However, imbalances in motivation can occur in people with ADHD, which can lead to procrastination as they tend to hyperfocus on tasks they deem interesting but procrastinate tasks they deem tedious.
+This procrastination, because it’s related to symptoms of ADHD, can become chronic.

 Tips for Combating ADHD Procrastination